Humberto Sánchez: New York Yankees

 On 10 November 2006, the Tigers traded Sánchez, along with minor league pitchers Anthony Claggett and Kevin Whelan, to the New York Yankees for slugger Gary Sheffield.
 He was ranked as the 57th best prospect in baseball and the third-best player in the Yankees system, according to Baseball America.
 Sánchez underwent Tommy John surgery in the spring of 2007, ending his season.

 He spent most of 2008 rehabbing from injury, but was called up to the majors on 15 September.
 Sánchez made his major league debut three days later in relief against the Chicago White Sox.
 He struck out the first batter he faced.
 In his only other appearance, he allowed one run on one hit and two walks against the Toronto Blue Jays on 25 September.
 After the season, Sánchez played for the Peoria Javelinas in the Arizona Fall League.

 Sánchez began the 2009 season on the disabled list.
 He was released by the Yankees on 25 April to make room on the roster for Mark Melancon, but was re-signed to a minor league deal with the organization on 5 May.
 Sánchez didn't start playing game until June.
 After the season, he became a minor league free agent.

 Dominican Republic

 Sánchez pitched for the Dominican Republic national baseball team during the 2011 Caribbean Series.
 He appeared in two games, allowing one hit and striking out two in 3.1 innings of work.

 Sultanes de Monterrey

 On 18 March 2011, he signed Sultanes de Monterrey of the Mexican League.
 Sánchez held a 3.45 ERA in 15.2 innings.
 He was released on 30 April.

 Leones de Yucatan

-Sánchez signed with Leones de Yucatan on 1 May 2011.
+Sánchez signed with Leones de Yucatán on 1 May 2011.
 He pitched to a 3.93 ERA in 18.1 innings before being released on 10 June.